jwalton/node-amqp-connection-manager/README.md

 `setup(channel, [cb])` is a function to call when a new underlying channel is created - handy for asserting exchanges and queues exists, and whatnot.
 The `channel` object here is a ConfigChannel from amqplib.
-The `setup` function should return a Promise (or optionally take a callback) - no messages will be sent until this promise resolves.
+The `setup` function should return a Promise (or optionally take a callback) - no messages will be sent until this Promise resolves.

-If there is a connection, `setup()` will be run immediately, and the addSetup promise/callback won't resolve until `setup` is complete.
+If there is a connection, `setup()` will be run immediately, and the addSetup Promise/callback won't resolve until `setup` is complete.
+Note that in this case, if the setup throws an error, no 'error' event will be emitted, since you can just handle the error here (although the `setup` will still be added for future reconnects, even if it throws an error.)

 Setup functions should, ideally, not throw errors, but if they do then the ChannelWrapper will emit an 'error' event.

 ### ChannelWrapper#removeSetup(setup, teardown)